1 drug company settles ahead of San Francisco opioid trial

 SAN FRANCISCO -- Drugmaker Endo Pharmaceuticals has agreed to pay the city of San Francisco $10 million over its role in selling prescription opioids in the city.

-City Attorney David Chiu announced the settlement Wednesday, five days before a trial is to begin of the city's claims against the drug industry over the toll of opioids.
+City Attorney David Chiu announced the settlement Wednesday, five days before a trial is to begin of the city's claims against other companies in the opioid industry.

 Chiu said Endo, the maker of the prescription painkiller Percocet, is to pay $5 million this year and another $5 million over the next decade, with the money being used to fight the opioid epidemic.